PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 ## Introduction
 Please follow the guidelines in this document if you want to submit a solution/implementation for inclusion in the drag race.

-These guidelines have been drafted to facilitate a "fair" comparison between solutions, and to allow results to be processed and reported on, automatically. **Submissions that do not conform to these guidelines will, in principle, not be merged.**
+These guidelines have been drafted to facilitate a "fair" comparison between solutions, and to allow results to be processed and reported on, automatically. **Submissions that do not conform to these guidelines will, in principle, not be accepted.**

 ## Guide